farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

 In statistics, regression analysis is a technique used to estimate relationships among variables.
 Regression is a broad topic with many ways to model and analyze variable groups.
 In most of these special focus is paid to the relationship between a dependent variable and one or more independent variables.
-The independent variables are generally known as 'predictors' while the dependent variable is the quantity one hopes to predict.
+The independent variables are generally referred to as 'predictors' while the dependent variable is the quantity one hopes to predict.

 In our study the dependent variable was the final sucrose yield from each of thirty different sections variably treated with nitrogen.
 Following analysis we knew what that value was for each section.
 Thus, in truth the dependent variable was also the spectral